pbsinclair42/SDP-2016/Reports/Technical Specification.md

 ## Naming Conventions and Terminology
+Holonomic wheels : The wheels used on the robot.
+They have the capability to move forward and passivly move to the side.

 ## Facts and Assumptions

 ## The environment

 There is a football pitch with a camera above it.
 This camera feeds into the laboratory next door so it can be watched.
 There are 10cm high walls around the pitch and white masking tape will indicate the pitch markings.
+Consiquently, robot

 ## The competition
 Each robot must have a flat board on top of it.
 This board will have coloured circles on it.
-This is to make it possible for on lookers to tell which robot is which and to let the autonomous robots know where they and their surroundings are.
+This is to make it possible for onlookers to tell which robot is which and to let the autonomous robots know where they and their surroundings are.